aleokdev/arpiyi/README.md

 is already included in the `lib/` folder, so you don't need to do anything special.

 If any compiler errors arise while building, please open a Github issue for them.

+### Contributing
+For now, the best way to contribute is by testing, building and reporting issues.

+If you'd like contribute by programming, here's a list of files that you should never touch because of their extremely bad design and practices: (AKA TODO: clean those up)
+- serializing_manager.cpp (Since there's no coroutines available, saving while displaying save progress is much harder than it seems.
+I had to resort to custom callbacks, which aren't very pretty.)
+- editor/editor_renderer.cpp (This file is probably going to be removed at some point.
+It contains some lua wrappers + the main docking space of the application + the menu bar of it (The save button).)